-The Company has established the Underwriting and Pricing Committee ("UPC") to assist the MEC in the selection of reinsurance counterparties and in the execution of reinsurance transactions which align with the strategic objectives set out by the Company's Board.
-The Committee is chaired by the Head of Pricing who presents the analysis performed on each reinsurance transaction; a representative from Head Office or other platforms, as deemed appropriate, will also be invited to contribute to the UPC discussion to ensure the Committee effectively discharges the responsibilities set out in its Charter.
+The Company established the Underwriting and Pricing Committee ("UPC") to assist the MEC in the selection of reinsurance counterparties and in the execution of reinsurance transactions which align with the strategic objectives set out by the Company's Board.
+The UPC is chaired by the Head of Pricing who presents the analysis performed on each prospective reinsurance transaction.
+A representative from Head Office or other platforms, as deemed appropriate, is invited to contribute to the UPC discussion to ensure the Committee effectively discharges the responsibilities set out in its Charter.